dsanson/vim-pandoc/README.markdown

     <Leader>pdf
     <Leader>odt

+The second flavor of commands call pandoc directly, and so don't depend on the external wrapper script.
+These are

+	:Mhd	converts to html, opens in default html browser :Mhp	converts to pdf, opens in default pdf viewer :Mop	converts to odt, opens in default odt viewer

 It should be trivial to expand these commands to include other formats.
 These are the formats I use most often.

-Note that as written, these commands depend on OS X's 'open' command and assume you are using bash.
+Note that as written, all of these commands depend on OS X's 'open' command.
 Linux users will want to edit them to use the 'xdg-open' command (the commands are defined toward the end of ftplugin/pandoc.vim).
 But really, it should be rewritten to figure out what to use based on platform.
 Maybe I'll do that sometime.
 Maybe someone else will do it first.

-Also note that you can tweak the options passed to pandoc by editing ftplugin/pandoc.vim.
-And there are alternate commented out commands that rely on custom external wrapper scripts.
-(You'll have to roll your own!)